Visual Feedback

 Visual: A pin on the exact button showing "Wrong blue (#3B82F6 vs brand #2563EB).
 Also reduce top margin by ~20px."

 The second version eliminates guesswork.
 The developer knows exactly which button, what's wrong, and what to change.
+No follow-up questions, no misinterpretation.

 Types of visual feedback